Tips to explore the touristy Baixa-Chiado in Lisbon

 It will probably be crowded with tourists from June to September.
-It will probably be crowded with locals on Saturdays, Sundays and Holidays (even in the Winters — all it takes is a bit of sunshine).
+It will probably be loaded with locals on Saturdays, Sundays, and Holidays (even in the Winters — all it takes is a bit of sunshine).

 Top things to do in Baixa Chiado

 All of them have cafés or restaurants or both, with outdoor seating (because we love to make the best of our 300+ days a year of sunshine).
-Some of them have shade, others do not, which means you have different squares for different seasons.
+Some of them have shade.
+Others do not, which means you have different squares for different seasons.
 A few are merely for passers-by, but most of them are an invitation to sit for a while.